ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 ##### `http` package

-- Reduced listener default timeout to 60s and client default timeout to 30s
+- Reduced the listener default timeout to 60s and client default timeout to 30s
-- Improved data binding based on MIME type match
+- Improved data binding based on the  MIME type match

 #### `graphql` package